Cities under strain: India’s predicted urban boom

 “Poor people, especially migrants in cities, are at the worst risk of climate change, whether it is the changes in the weather or flooding, jobs, lack of infrastructure,” Muttreja told AFP.

 “India has to have a paradigm shift.
-And instead of complaining, we need to start doing something.”
+And instead of complaining, we need to start doing something.”—AFP

 Comments